rivtlib-dev/rivtlib.github.io/docs/index.md

 These barriers to sharing forces duplicate work, increased errors, reduced quality, and slower technology transfer.

-**Table: Program Comparison**
+**Table: Calculation Program Comparison**

 <img src="./assets/img/table1.png" width="1000" height="180" />

 Through a standard sharing framework the engineering professions have an opportunity to produce extensive, general calculation libraries that can be recombined in efficient and productive ways for new designs.
-This model of shared, incremental improvement using text-based documents is perhaps **the** major reason behind recent rapid advances in software.
+This model of shared, incremental improvement using text-based documents is perhaps **the** major reason behind recent rapid advances in software development and distribution.
 The extension of this approach to general engineering calculations is natural.

-## Overview
+## Introduction

-## **rivt Overview**
+## **rivt**

 **rivt** is an open source Python API that minimizes barriers to sharing and collaboration.
 It incorporates a lightweight, highly readable markup language